Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Performance and Discussions

-Moving on to full-parameter fine-tuning with BLOOM in \Cref{fig:fft-bloom-sizes}, we discover that at relatively small (<1.7B) or large sizes (7B), monolingual models are generally better than multilingual models for individual languages.
-This indicates that speciality is preferred to versatility when given ample training during instruction tuning.

-These observations suggest that \textbf{multilingualism works well with LoRA, but with full-parameter, separate monolingual tuning might be better}.
-Overall, as anticipated, tuned LLMs' performance is positively correlated with their sizes regardless of the tuning technique.
+} These observations suggest that multilingualism works well with LoRA, but separate monolingual tuning might be better with FFT.
+Overall, the LLMs' performance is correlated with sizes regardless of the tuning technique as anticipated.